 Sermons

-Pastor Rocky continues the series of Building a Gospel Community.
-He breaks down Ephesians 4.1-16 and encourages the body and members of WCC to commit to the work of ministry through speaking the truth in love to one another.
+In Ephesians 4.1-16, Pastor Rocky encourages the body and members of WCC to commit to the work of ministry through speaking the truth in love to one another.
 He then poses three questions: What is our ministry?
 Why does our ministry matter? and how is the ministry fufiled?

 Building a Gospel Community: Our Love